-After repeated attacks, the Lanner Falcons had successfully driven off the North African Buzzards from their occupied nest.
+After repeated attacks, the Lanner Falcons had successfully driven off the Atlas Long-legged Buzzards from their occupied nest.
 The usurpers went on to occupy the nest and lay their own eggs.

-North African Buzzard (= Atlas Long-legged Buzzard) and Lanner Falcon are widely distributed throughout Morocco [read: North African Buzzard is not a Long-legged but a Common Buzzard].
-Both species nest on cliffs as well as on trees.
-In the desert areas where available nesting sites are lacking, the North African Buzzard nests also on electric pylons.
+The Atlas Long-legged Buzzard and Lanner Falcon are widely distributed throughout Morocco.
+Both species nest on cliffs and on trees.
+In the desert areas where available nesting sites are limited, the Atlas Long-legged Buzzard nests also on electric pylons.

 Both species are known to re-use other species’ nests (mainly those of Common and Brown-necked Ravens), although the Buzzards also build their own nests.